 The RBI and Ministry of Finance through their recent working group reports have recognized the importance of NBFCs for the financial system and suggested expansion of the NBFC sector while strengthening the regulatory framework.

 The banking/financial institutions and financial sector in general is the most active participant in the securities market.
-Out of the total Rs 48,468 crores raised through 71 issues in 2011-2012, banking/financial institutions raised Rs 35,611 crores through 20 issues and the other participants in the financial sector raised Rs 7,708 crores through 10 issues.20
+Out of the total INR 39,653 crores raised through 71 issues during April, 2015- December, 2015, banking/financial institutions raised INR 18,764 crores through 12 issues and the other participants in the financial sector raised INR 7,405 crores through 10 issues46.

 Stock Exchanges have broadly four market segments – Equities, Debt, Derivative and Currency Derivatives.
-The National Stock Exchange (“NSE”) and Bombay Stock Exchange (“BSE”) are the two main stock exchanges in India, NSE being the larger of the two in terms of the volumes of trades.
+National Stock Exchange (“NSE”) and Bombay Stock Exchange (“BSE”) are the two main stock exchanges in India, NSE being the larger of the two in terms of the volumes of trades.
 On September 28, 2015 the erstwhile Forward Markets Commission merged with SEBI.
 The merger was stimulated to bring about convergence in regulations and to harness the economies of scope and scale for the Government, exchanges, financial firms, and other stakeholders at large.